Contests & Competitions

 3rd Prize: $500

-TOPICS: We will accept submissions on a wide variety of topics at the intersection of law and technology, including but not limited to: intellectual property, antitrust, First Amendment, entertainment and new media, telecommunications, biotechnology, internet, and cybercrime.
+TOPICS: We will accept submissions from J.D. candidates on a wide variety of topics at the intersection of law and technology, including but not limited to: technology and the public interest, privacy, internet law, intellectual property, antitrust, First Amendment issues, entertainment and new media, telecommunications, biotechnology, and cybercrime.

 - The competition is open to all J.D. candidates.

 - Each student may submit only one entry.

 - Submitted papers must be unpublished.
 Papers must be no more than 50 pages long, including footnotes.
 Do NOT use endnotes.
 Margins should be 1", minimum.
 Body text must be double-spaced.
 Font must be Times New Roman or a similar serif font, and 12 point.
 Footnotes may be 10 pt. and single-spaced but there should be a space between notes.
 Citations must conform to the 19th Ed. of The Bluebook.
 Submissions are judged anonymously, so the authorís name should not appear anywhere on the paper.

 - To submit electronically, please send the completed cover sheet and a copy of your paper to firstname.lastname@example.org.
 Submissions MUST include a signed cover sheet that may be downloaded from the Journal website.
 Please submit your paper as a Microsoft Word 1997-2004 compatible document (.doc format).

 Submit an electronic copy of your (1) paper and (2) cover sheet to: email@example.com